Wood carving classes

 Classes run over 10 weeks starting in January, April and September.
 Plus summer holiday classes run on Tuesdays in August.

-The next start date (later than normal because of lockdown) is May 18th, 19th and 20th and runs up to the end of July.
-The cost for a term is £175.
+The next start date is September 28th, 29th and 30th and runs up to the 7th, 8th and 9th of December.
+The cost for a term is £185.

 You can book a class with our online form by clicking the button below.